The Mission to Seafarers: Wellington, NZ

 If you would like to make a donation towards the 125th Seafarers’ Memorial Project, you can do so here

-For further information about any of these events, please contact:
+For further information about the Seafarers’ Memorial Project, please contact:

 Reverend Lance Lukin Ph: 022 620 2440